 5. Such other reasonable rules and regulations required by the President.

 C. Recognized Student Clubs and Organizations.
 Only officially recognized student clubs and organizations shall be allowed to function on the College’s campus.
-In order to achieve recognition, the applying club or organization must complete an official application, on file with the Coordinator, and receive approval by the SGA, the Vice President of Student Services and the College’s administrative cabinet.
+In order to achieve recognition, the applying club or organization must complete an official application, on file with the Dean of Student Services, and receive approval by the SGA, the Vice President of Instruction and Student Services and the College’s administrative cabinet.

-The President, in consultation with the Vice President of Student Services and the Coordinator, shall establish rules and regulations regarding student clubs and organizations’ fundraising activities.
+The President, in consultation with the Vice President of Instruction and Student Services and the Dean of Student Services, shall establish rules and regulations regarding student clubs and organizations’ fundraising activities.
 In addition to such rules and regulations, student clubs and organizations are limited as follows:

 A. Raffles – The North Carolina General Statutes consider raffles as a form of gambling and are generally unlawful in the state of North Carolina.
 However, there is an exception that allows two (2) raffles per year for each tax exempt non-profit organization.
 The total cash prizes offered or paid by any exempt non-profit organization may not exceed ten thousand dollars ($10,000) in any calendar year.
 Student clubs and organizations are encouraged to use alternative methods of fundraising aside from raffles.